How Much Does Nursing School Cost?

 5. Is Nursing School Expensive?

-In general, nursing programs can cost anywhere from a few thousand dollars for an associate's degree program at a community college to tens of thousands of dollars for a bachelor's or master's degree program at a private university.
+Nursing school can be expensive, with costs varying widely depending on the type of program, school, and location.
+This ranges from a few thousand dollars for an associate's degree program at a community college to tens of thousands of dollars for a bachelor's or master's degree program at a private university.

 6. What Is The Average Cost Of Nursing School?

-The average cost of nursing school depends on the program you attend.
-Generally, the average cost of a BSN program in the US is between $35,000 to $60,000.
+The average cost of a BSN program in the US is between $35,000 to $60,000, depending on the specific program attended.

 7. How Much Is RN School In California?